Ship Details:

 Post-War

 In November 1945, Arbutus took a scientific party to the Three Kings Island and remained there into December 1945 and then returned to Auckland.
-In January 1946, she along with her sister Arabis were converted into minesweepers to clear the Hauraki Gulf minefields.
-Working with HMNZS Kiwi, the task was begun in March 1946 and completed in June 1946.
+In January 1946, she and Arabis were converted into minesweepers to clear the Hauraki Gulf minefields as part of Operation NA which had begun in March 1945.
+The final sweeping of the Cuvier Island area was the final task of the 25th Minesweeping Flotilla which in March 1946 consisted of Arbutus, Arabis, Kiwi and three danlayers.

-From September 1946 to January 1947 Arbutus carried out a cruise of the Pacific Islands to ‘show the flag’.
+From September 1946 to January 1947 Arbutus cruised the Pacific Islands to ‘show the flag’.
 She attended the 1947 Waitangi celebrations; the first visit of a naval vessel after the new flagpole had been erected in 1946.
 In April 1947 she took an urgently needed supply of avgas to Aitutaki and from May to July 1947 she visited the Cooks, Tokelau and other island groups.
-She undertook and New Zealand cruise from October to December 1947 and she returned to Waitangi with Arabis for the 1948 celebrations.
+She cruised New Zealand from October to December 1947 and returned with Arabis to Waitangi for the 1948 celebrations.

 In April 1948, she left New Zealand in company with Arabis and sailed via Australia, Singapore and the Mediterranean, arriving in Portsmouth on 29 June 1946.
 The ship’s company used her as accommodation while they commissioned the Loch-class frigates.